Miceuz/SolarCampingLentern/README.md

  * L130-4070003000W21 - Vf = 6V, I = 100mA, Light output = 100lm

 It's one of the most efficient LEDs available at electronic distributors at the time.
-Pricy though.
 What's interesting and handy is that it's practically voltage controlled - it has a nice shallow IV curve.
 Provided you extract the heat from them though.
 They will happily do 100lm at 0.6W, the efficiency is even higher if you run them at half the rating.
 That's why I have doubled them up in my design.

 Also I have decided to throw in a red light source, to see if it might be usable too.
 Red light does not dazzle humans too much, so it makes a good low level stanbly light source.
 I did not want to add additional complication of channel switching for led driver chip so decided to power red led directly from MCU pin.